BobbyBurt/microgames/README.md

 ### Time
 Timer time varies depending on the stage and how many microgames in the player is.
 I'll have to make microgames with variable time in mind.
 On top of screen scaling...
+Timer visual can be a hand counting down in place of WW's bomb.
+Or is that lame

 ### Gamemodes
 I love the idea of a hot potato multiplayer mode where players pass the phone in a circle taking turns.
 It could be similar to multiplayer modes in WW Smooth Moves